focus-trap/focus-trap-react/README.md

 ## Usage

-You wrap any element that you want to act as a focus trap with the `<FocusTrap>` component. `<FocusTrap>` expects exactly one child element which can be any HTML element or other React component that contains focusable elements.
+You wrap any element that you want to act as a focus trap with the `<FocusTrap>` component. `<FocusTrap>` expects exactly one child element which can be any HTML element or other React component that contains focusable elements. __It cannot be a Fragment__ because `<FocusTrap>` needs to be able to get a reference to the underlying HTML element, and Fragments do not have any representation in the DOM.

 For example: